CharbelFarah057/MDP_Firewall/README.md

 	- ~~Implement the toolbar~~
 	- ~~Install the Search Bar~~
 	- Properties
-	- semi done with the add
+	- semi done with the add left the 3 other pages and to show the add